-If you are a U faculty, staff, or student, you can trade your space heater for a free electric blanket.
+If you are an employee of the University of Utah that does not work in a healthcare facility, you can trade your space heater for a free electric blanket.
 If you don’t have a space heater to exchange, don’t worry—electric blankets are also available for purchase.

 Space heaters are energy drains that emit greenhouse gases and pollute the air we breathe.
 By switching to an electric blanket, you’ll save energy, minimize fire risk, and stay cozy all winter long!

 Electric blankets use 90% less energy than a typical portable electric space heater.
 Using a portable electric space heater for 8 hours produces as much carbon dioxide as a 20.7-mile car ride.
 By switching from a space heater to an electric throw, you’ll save emissions equivalent to a trip from the U to the border of Idaho – every week!